ghi-electronics/Docs/brainpad/courses/programming/csharp/variables_and_nested_statements.md

 ![Inspecting a variable](images/variables_and_nested_statemets/array_example.jpg)

-You'll notice that our array `names[]` contain 5 elements.
+You'll notice that our array `names` contains 5 elements.
 But the actual location value inside our array starts at `0`, and ends at `4`.
 Because all arrays start counting at `0`.
 So the first element of any array, ours as an example will be `names[0]` which contains the string `"Tom"`.
 You'll also notice instead of a using a hard coded value in our for loop parameter.
-We can find out the length of our array, by using the `.length` property of `names` like this `names.length`.
+We can find out the length of our array, by using the `Length` property of `names` like this `names.Length`.
 This is something built into the code that returns the length of the array.

 Let's show in our previous code example how we can use two arrays together within our *for loop*, to hold two different values.
 Using two arrays together in this fashion is often referred to as using *parrallel arrays*